KurbanismailovZaur/Paths/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/155000335-2caa21c7-7215-42b2-bafe-23f547cf1acd.png)

 ## Path properties
-* `PointsCount` - total number of points in the path
+* `PointsCount` - total number of points in the path.
+* `PointsCountOnPath` - the number of points that lie directly on the path (yellow line in the editor).
 * `SegmentsCount` - number of segments in the path.
 A segment is a curve between two points.
 In a looped path, the number of segments is always equal to the number of points.
 * `Resolution` - path resolution.
 Affects all segments.
 * `Looped` - is the path looped?